chandiaaron/Version-Control-Git-and-Git-Hub/README.md

 - Next you want to create a new repo by clicking the + sign in the top right corner of your screen.
 ![creating a new repo on your github Image](images/picture18.JPG)
 - Simply give your repo a name and click generate.
-- You should see on the current landing page a tab **HTTPS** with an url link, copy this.
+- You should see on the current landing page a tab labeled **HTTPS** with an url link, copy this.
 - now simply head over to GitBash, remember to be in the correct directory.
-Also its good practice just to check which files are present, you don't want to share sensitive information you can use the following command.
+Also, its good practice just to check which files are present, you don't want to share sensitive information you can use the following command.
 ```commandline
 ls
 ```